-The crust, made with almond flour and tapioca flour, is pretty easy to work with as far as grain-free or gluten-free crust goes, but it’s definitely a little tricker than regular pie crust.
-You see, gluten is what holds together traditional pie crust, and without the gluten, the crust wants to crack and break.
+The crust for this paleo apple pie, made with almond flour and tapioca flour, is pretty easy to work with as far as grain-free or gluten-free crust goes.
+However, it’s definitely a little tricker than regular pie crust.
+You see, gluten is what holds together traditional pie crust.
+Without gluten, the crust wants to crack and break.

 Luckily, gluten being overworked is what makes a crust get tough, so without the gluten, there’s no need to worry about overworking the dough.
 If the dough breaks while rolling it, or moving it, or folding it, you can press it back together with your fingers – no harm, no foul.
 Also, to make dealing with the dough easier, keep it nice and chilled and you’ll have less breakage.

 Now for the star of the show – the apples!
-A lot of apple pie recipes call for Granny Smiths, but I’ve found that the best apple pies use a variety of different apple types for the best flavor and texture in the pie.
+A lot of apple pie recipes call for Granny Smiths.
+However, I’ve found that the best apple pies use a variety of different apple types for the best flavor and texture in the pie.

 I used a mix of Granny Smiths, which are firm and tart, Honeycrisps, which are firm and sweet, and Red Delicious, which are soft and sweet.
-After they’re baked, the Granny Smiths and the Honeycrisps stay firm with a bit more bite, while the Red Delicious break down and become more saucey.
+After you bake the pie, the Granny Smiths and the Honeycrisps stay firm with a bit more bite.
+The Red Delicious break down and become more saucey.
 The variety of flavors and textures is key for a fantastic filling!
 I like to stop by the farmer’s market and go for the mix-n-match apple bag, grabbing a few of whatever the farmers have that day.

-The apples are sweetened with coconut sugar, spiced with cinnamon, nutmeg, allspice, and ginger, and lemon juice and vanilla extract add extra delicious flavor.
-The apples get soft as they bake, soaking in the sugar and spices.
-This pie is super flavorful, and a scoop of ice cream or whipped coconut cream on top of a warm slice would be the perfect ending to a holiday meal.
+You’ll sweeten the apples with coconut sugar.
+You’ll spice them up with cinnamon, nutmeg, allspice, and ginger.
+Lemon juice and vanilla extract add extra flavor.
+The apples soften as they bake, soaking in the all the sugar and warm spices.
+This makes for a paleo apple pie that is super flavorful.
+I love it with a scoop of ice cream or whipped coconut cream on top of a warm slice!

-I think this pie is best in the first day or two after it’s made, but it’ll keep in your fridge for about 5 days (if it lasts that long!!!).
-If you have leftovers, it’s also great for breakfast with some Greek yogurt ;) pie for breakfast is a thing, right?!
+I think this paleo apple pie is best on the first day or two after it’s made.
+However, it’ll keep in your fridge for about 5 days (if it lasts that long!!!).
+If you have leftovers, it’s also great for breakfast with some Greek yogurt. ;) Pie for breakfast is a thing, right?!
 If not, it should be.
 Happy pie baking – enjoy!